sanjeevkomma/Cloud/AWS/course/Developer Associate/README.md

 # Terminology
 * ARN = Amazon Resource Name = To uniquely identify AWS resource
 * VPC = It is logically isolated from other virtual networks in the AWS Cloud
-* Region = To provide High Avilability & Low Latency.
+* Region = To provide High Availability & Low Latency.
 Each Region has atleast 2 Avilablity Zones
-* Avilablity Zone = To increase Avilability of application in the same Region
+* Avilablity Zone = To increase Availability of application in the same Region
 * Data Center =
 * Low Latency = Delay
 * High Avilability =